-The Paralysis Resource Center (PRC) grant was awarded to the Christopher & Dana Reeve Foundation whose mission in part is to improve the quality of life for people living with paralysis through grants, information and advocacy.
-This mission aligns well with ACL’s mission and provides important new programmatic opportunities for persons with disabilities and older adults.
+The mission of the Paralysis Resource Center (PRC) operated by the Christopher & Dana Reeve Foundation is to improve the quality of life for people living with paralysis through grants, information, and advocacy.
 The PRC provides comprehensive information for people living with spinal cord injury, paralysis, and mobility-related disabilities and their families.
 Resources include information and referral by phone and email in multiple languages including English and Spanish; a peer and family support mentoring program; a military and veterans program; multicultural outreach services; free lending library; quality of life grants; and a national website.

-A National Peer and Family Support Program that provides certified trained peer mentors to assist individuals living with paralysis and related mobility impairments, their family members, and caregivers;
+The National Peer and Family Support Program provides certified trained peer mentors to assist individuals living with paralysis and related mobility impairments, their family members, and caregivers;

 A national program that successfully translates activity-based therapies including treadmill therapy from academic clinical centers to community fitness and wellness centers to improve the physical health and functional ability of individuals with spinal cord injuries and other paralyzing conditions;

 A national Quality of Life program that awards grants to paralysis-focused nonprofit, community-based organizations so that they may implement programs aimed at improving the health, wellness, and independence of people living with paralysis and other physical disabilities, including a new innovative High Impact Assistive Technology Grant Program making grants to state programs funded through the State Assistive Technology Act Program and funding to support efforts to transition people living with paralysis from nursing homes to community living;

 A public policy program that provides outreach and education to elevate the voices of people living with paralysis and their families through education and outreach efforts in the areas of community-based long-term services and supports, enhanced family caregiver support, health insurance, and access to rehabilitation technologies.